nowlab/DALM/README.md

 To build a DALM model, run:
 > [install dir]/scripts/build_dalm.sh [ARPA File] [Division Number] [Output Directory]

-If you need to build a large language model, we recommend to set the division number "8" or "16".
+If you need to build a large language model (for example, over 30GB in ARPA Format), we recommend to set the division number "8" or "16" (or larger!).

 You may need Ruby 2.0 to run the script.
 This script generates following files into [Output Directory]: